MUNA 2019 RESOLUTIONS

 Speakers for General Assembly Opening Plenary: Egypt, Indonesia, France, Philippines, Iran, Israel

-Bureau members for the Formal Meetings of the First Committee: Chair (Romania), Vice-chair (Guyana), Rapporteur (Mali)
+Bureau members for the initial Formal Meetings of the First Committee: Chair (Romania), Vice-chair (Guyana), Rapporteur (Mali)

 2019 MUNA Resolution #2 Prevention of an arms race in outer space